aspiringsecurity/Medical-Counselor/README.md

 # Medical-Counselor
 Medical Counseling, preventive treatment and remediation portal using IPFS, NFT.Storage and Embark.
-We provide secure data storage & transparency of medical counseling report data using decentralized data storage powered by IPFS, Orthanc PACS (picture archiving and communication system) using NFT.storage.
+We provide secure data storage & transparency of medical counseling report data using decentralized data storage powered by IPFS, Orthanc PACS (picture archiving and communication system) using NFT.storage and Chainlink VRF.
 Our service aims at providing secure data storage, transparent data movement and data authenticity.

 Our decentralized chat application enables medical counselling in a privacy preserved chat like interface powered by IPFS using NFT.storage (please visit  https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG )